aLLUPS/AutoSaw/README.md

 This repository contains the information about ATMEGA 32A micro-controller based project - The Automated Abrasive Saw - 'AutoSaw'.
 * It is a machine which cuts long metal box bars into smaller pieces automatically, after the user enter the input length and number of pieces required.
 * This repository consists:
-    1. The 3d model of the machine. (.FCSTD file) & the 3d animation
+    1. 3dModel:- The 3d model of the machine. (.FCSTD file) & the 3d animation
     2. The description about the individual parts and their functions.
-    3. micro-C codes to program the complete machine.
+    3. AtmelProject:- micro-C codes to program the complete machine.
-    4. The Printed circuit board design.
-    5. The wiring of Electronic/Electric components with PCB.
+    4. PCB:- The Printed circuit board design, the wiring of Electronic/Electric components with PCB.